kyaso/Zettlr/README.md

 Here are some customizations I want to highlight (more details on them can be found in the next section):

-- Backlinks / Unlinked mentions
-- Outbound links
 - Fuzzysearch for file filter
-- Search index for insanely fast full-text search
+- Search index
-- Favorite files keyboard shortcuts
 - Link tooltips optimized for keyboardless navigation between notes
-  - Tooltips also shown for tags
+  - Tooltips also shown for tags, and inline code
 - Block references
   - Poor man's style, see below